-As of December 31, 2016, we had one full time employee and one contractor, the majority of which are located in Vancouver, British Columbia.
-These employees and contractors have expertise in biotechnology management, clinical trials, financial management and communications.
+As of December 31, 2017, we had one full time employee located in Vancouver, British Columbia.
+This employees has expertise in biotechnology management, clinical trials, financial management and communications.

 E. Share Ownership

 Our directors, senior management and key employees beneficially own, directly or indirectly, the number of common shares set out in the table below: